nbommu1/okta-events-loggly/README.md

-#Okta Events sendings to loggly
+#Okta Events send to loggly

 This Python script will pull Okta events and send to loggly.
 Run it using a cron job.